luaifei/adk-python/CONTRIBUTING.md

 #### Unit Tests

+Please add or update unit tests for your change.
+Please include a summary of passed `pytest` results.

+Requirements for unit tests:

 - **Coverage:** Cover new features, edge cases, error conditions, and typical use cases.
 - **Location:** Add or update tests under `tests/unittests/`, following existing naming conventions (e.g., `test_<module>_<feature>.py`).
 - **Framework:** Use `pytest`.
 Tests should be: